(amlodipine besilate) uncoated tablet

 Do not be alarmed by the list of possible side effects.
 You may not experience any of them.

-These are the more common side effects of Amlodipine GH.
+There are more common side effects of Amlodipine GH.
+All side effects should be reported to a health professional.

-These may or may not be due to Amlodipine GH but you should tell your doctor if they worry you.
+These may or may not be due to Amlodipine GH but you should tell your doctor.

 Tell your doctor immediately if you notice any of the following: